Oughterard: History

+Within the town, Oughterard's Catholic church was completed in 1829.
+This church, the Church of the Immaculate Conception, contains a stained glass window attributed to Harry Clarke.
+The Church of Ireland church, in Fough West townland, was built in 1808 and extended in 1852.
+Oughterard's court house, now also in use as a library, also dates from the early 19th century.

 Transport

 Oughterard railway station was opened by the Midland Great Western Railway on 1 January 1895 as part of its line from Galway to Clifden.
 The station, and the line, were closed by the Great Southern Railways on 29 April 1935.

 There are daily buses going to and from Galway and Clifden along the N59.
 City Link and Bus Éireann are the two bus services that travel to and from Galway.

 Amenities

 Oughterard has a primary school, 'Scoil Chuimín agus Caitríona', and a co-educational voluntary secondary school, St Paul's.
 Oughterard also has a public library, which is based in the town's old courthouse, as well as a community centre with a public gymnasium.

 Events

 Oughterard hosts a fishing festival every year in early May.
 The festival lasts for four days and includes fishing events, art exhibitions and concerts.

 Sport

 The local Gaelic Athletic Association club, Oughterard GAA, won the All-Ireland Intermediate Club Football Championship in 2020.

 Oughterard Golf Club, located outside the town, was incorporated in 1969 and developed in the early 1970s.
 It consists of an 18-hole championship course with a clubhouse, pro-shop and restaurant.